Hall algebras and quantum symmetric pairs II: reflection functors: Introduction

 The isomorphism $\Gamma_i$ is fairly explicit and computable thanks to Theorem~{\bf A}.
-For Dynkin $\imath$quivers, the actions of $\Gamma_i$ on the generators for $\tMH$, which consist of the classes of (generalized) simple modules, are computed explicitly; see Lemmas~\ref{lemma:reflection for split involution}--\ref{lem:RefFunctorE}.
+For Dynkin $\imath$quivers, the actions of $\Gamma_i$ on the generators of $\tMH$, which consist of the classes of (generalized) simple modules, are computed explicitly; see Lemmas~\ref{lemma:reflection for split involution}--\ref{lem:RefFunctorE}.
 The formulas for $\Gamma_i$ can be lifted to generic $\imath$Hall algebras.

-While our framework is valid for acyclic $\imath$quivers and (conjecturally) for universal $\imath$quantum groups $\tUi$ of Kac-Moody type, our further results are most complete for {\em Dynkin} $\imath$quivers $(Q, \btau)$; we shall assume that $(Q, \btau)$ are Dynkin $\imath$quivers in the remainder of the Introduction.
+While our framework is valid for acyclic $\imath$quivers, our further results are most complete for {\em Dynkin} $\imath$quivers $(Q, \btau)$; we shall assume that $(Q, \btau)$ are Dynkin $\imath$quivers in the remainder of the introduction.